betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 :::

 The magnetometer is usually connected via i2C.
+All supported magnetometers are specified only up to 400Hz 'fast' mode.
 Wire up the SCL and SDA pins on the module to the pins of the same name on the FC, and power the module with either 5V or 3.3V depending its requirements.

-When connected by i2C, the following CLI settings are needed:
+When connected by i2C, the following CLI settings usually work:

 - `set mag_bustype = I2C`
 - `set mag_i2c_address = 0` (automatically determine from the connected Mag)
-- `set mag_i2c_device = 1` (always 1, not sure why)
+- `set mag_i2c_device = 1` (depending on which i2c bus the FC has pinned out; this is usually set automatically for you if the board config is correct)

+If the mag is not detected:

+- it could be that the FC is using i2c device 2, not device 1, for external i2c mag or baro chips.
+Check the data sheet for the FC.
+You can try using `set mag_i2c_device = 2` to see if it will connect.
+- the IST8310 may be not connect on its default address of 12.
+If it is not detected with `set mag_i2c_address = 0`, try `mag_i2c_address` values of 13, 14 or 15..

 When the firmware is built with Mag support, the Accelerometer enabled, and a supported Magnetometer is wired up properly, Mag can be enabled in the Configurator's System Configuration tab, and saved.
 From that point: